a7ul/blog/src/pages/graphql-auth/index.md

 ```

-Now the following query should return unauthorized error for a user with only `customer:read` and no `invoice:read` permission, since the invoice fields now required `invoice:read` permission.
+Now the following query should return unauthorized error for a user with only **customer:read** and no **invoice:read** permission, since the invoice fields now requires users to have **invoice:read** permission.

 ```graphql
 query {